steveklabnik/jujutsu-tutorial/src/sharing-code/intro.md

 * Adding commits to a pull request
 * Marking a release with tags
 * Catching up when other people move trunk underneath you
+* Contributing through a fork, with two remotes
 * How to use `jj` with Gerrit rather than GitHub